 namespace creation is enabled using a

-parameter.
-Please consult your distribution documentation or vendor to
+line parameter.
+Please consult your distribution documentation or

-confirm the steps necessary to ‘enable unprivileged user namespace
+vendor to confirm the steps necessary to ‘enable unprivileged user

 sudo sh -c 'echo kernel.unprivileged_userns_clone=1 \ >/etc/sysctl.d/90-unprivileged_userns.conf' sudo sysctl -p /etc/sysctl.d /etc/sysctl.d/90-unprivileged_userns.conf